 The Electricity Supply Act 1995 sets out the legal framework of the Safeguard.
 It also sets out the functions and responsibilities of IPART as Scheme Administrator and Scheme Regulator of the ESS and PDRS.
 The Electricity Supply (General) Regulation 2014 sets out requirements for accrediting and auditing ACPs, and rules around creation and transfer of certificates.
 It also provides compliance principles for entities that are required to participate in the scheme.

-Both the Act and Regulation support the ESS Rule and PDRS rule, which provide details of the methods to create Energy Savings Certificates (ESCs) and Peak Reduction Certificates (PRC's).
+Both the Act and Regulation support the ESS Rule and PDRS Rule, which provide details of the methods to create Energy Savings Certificates (ESCs) and Peak Reduction Certificates (PRC's).

 The Peak Demand Reduction Scheme (PDRS) is designed to support activities that reduce the demand for electricity during the summer peak in NSW.
 It works by creating financial incentives for activities that provide the capacity to reduce electricity use during times of peak demand - between 2:30 and 8:30 pm (AEST) from 1 November to 31 March.